lelea2/Algorithm/theory/web/javascript-question.md

 * A string should **NEVER** be used as the parameter of setTimeout or setInterval (evil "eval)
 * An anonymous function should be passed that then takes care of the actual call.
 * **setInterval** should be avoided because its scheduler is not blocked by executing JavaScript.
+* Timers can be tricky to use since they operate within a single thread, the events queue up waiting to execute.
+Multiple setTimeouts firing around the same time, you cannot guarantee sequential execution.

 ##### setTimeout()/clearTimeout()
 ==> executes a function, once, after waiting a specified number of milliseconds